isaacli430/cr-selfstats/README.md

 ```

 # Suggestions
-If you have any suggestions for commands, create an issue so I can add it.
+If you have any suggestions, create an issue so I can add it.
 # Acknowledgements
 [@Selfish](https://github.com/selfish) and [@SML](https://github.com/smlbiobot) for creating [cr-api](https://cr-api.com)